musicmrman99/bsnake/README.md

 # BSnake
-A FreeBASIC version of the classic snake game.
+A version of the classic snake game.

 # History
 Original development stopped 2015-01-13 (it started in early 2014).
 Feel free to open a pull request if you want to continue it!